DarriEy/CONFLUENCE/docs/source/api.rst

 Status and Monitoring
 ---------------------
-Programmatically query progress using the orchestrator’s status:
+Programmatically query progress using the orchestrator's status:

 .. code-block:: python